‘Wimbledon is the pinnacle of the year’: Alfie Hewett and Gordon Reid target yet more success in SW19

 “Starting the year in Australia and picking up another slam there, maintaining that form and confidence throughout the year so far, it’s been a lot of fun,” the singles world No 2 says.
 “There’s a lot of positivity on the court right now.
 We’re working on quite a few things in our game, developing what we want to do in wheelchair doubles, and it’s definitely helping us keep motivated and focused.”

-While those things are “top secret”, the pair are confident the tweaks, and their brilliant first half of the season, will serve them well when the wheelchair events get underway this week.
+While those things are “top secret”, the pair are confident the tweaks, and their brilliant first half of the season, will serve them well this week.

+That has been borne out in their results: while Reid lost in the singles quarter-finals to fourth seed Gustavo Fernandez, the pair are once again back on the biggest stage, competing in the doubles final on Saturday, first up on No 1 Court against second seeds Martin de la Puente and Ruben Spaargaren.
+Hewett’s singles title defence has gone swimmingly and he will be back in the showpiece this weekend too.

 “Physically it’s quite a tough transition [from playing on clay to grass] but it’s the best time of the year, for sure,” Reid adds.